7Bpencil/Game/README.md

 ### License
 Sounds are from random youtube videos.
-Some sprites I draw myself, some are from [Hotline Miami](https://store.steampowered.com/app/219150/Hotline_Miami/), some (like blood) are from [Brutal Doom](https://www.moddb.com/mods/brutal-doom).
+Some sprites I drew myself, some are from [Hotline Miami](https://store.steampowered.com/app/219150/Hotline_Miami/), some (like blood) are from [Brutal Doom](https://www.moddb.com/mods/brutal-doom).
 So I will leave it unlicensed.

 ### Participants: